mwvgroup/pittgoogle-user-demos/README.md

     * Used to store SuperNNova classifications

 ## How to use the deployment script
-* Begin a new terminal and confirm that your current directory is the same as the repo's root directory (i.e., pittgoogle-user).
+* Begin a new terminal and confirm that your current directory is the same as the classifier's root directory (e.g., pittgoogle-user/SuperNNova).
 * Initialize the following variables:

     ```